 My Story

-I was born and raised in Côte d’Ivoire, West Africa, where education is both a privilege and a challenge for so many kids like me.
-Until 6th grade, I attended Morning Glory International School, surrounded by friends who shared my passion for learning.
-I had big dreams, and I saw that same drive in my classmates—kids who were just as talented, just as ambitious, but held back by the limitations of our circumstances.
-That summer, my family’s life took a sudden turn.
-My parents were offered an opportunity to move to the United States, a decision that would mean leaving our lives behind to secure a brighter future.
-It wasn’t easy, especially for my siblings, who struggled to adapt to a new culture and language.
-I was lucky to have already spoken English, which made the transition to Sycamore Middle School and then Sycamore High School a little easier.
-After freshman year, I was accepted into the Illinois Mathematics and Science Academy (IMSA), something I owe to my parents’ sacrifices and, in many ways, to God’s plan for me.
+I grew up and was born in Côte d'Ivoire, West Africa, where education is a privilege and a hindrance to so many kids like me.
+I had been attending Morning Glory International School up to 6th grade, which was full of friends who enjoyed learning just like me.
+I had ambitions grand, and I saw that same desire in my classmates—children as gifted, as motivated, but chained by the limits of our circumstance.
+The life of my family changed abruptly that summer.
+My parents were offered the opportunity to move to the United States, a step that would mean abandoning our lives behind in favor of a more hopeful future.
+It wasn't easy, especially for my siblings, as they struggled to adapt to a new culture and language.
+Luckily, I had already acquired the English language, which made settling into Sycamore Middle School and later Sycamore High School easier.
+Then, after my freshman year, I was accepted into the Illinois Mathematics and Science Academy (IMSA), something that is a product of my parents' sacrifices and, in a way, God's plan for me.

-Moving to the United States was a gift, but I never forgot the friends and classmates I left behind—brilliant young minds who didn’t have the resources or opportunities to follow their dreams.
-I often thought, Why was I given this chance when so many others, just as deserving, were not?
-Where I am today is because my family had the means to take a risk and chase a new life.
-But there are countless kids back home with the same potential who don’t get to pursue their dreams simply because of financial barriers.
-That’s never sat right with me.
+Arriving in the United States was a blessing, but I never forgot the friends and classmates that I had to leave behind—gifted young minds who did not have the means or opportunities to chase their dreams.
+I never understood, Why was I so fortunate to receive this chance when there were so many others just as deserving?
+Where I am today is because my family had the means to take everything and venture to find something new.
+There are so many children in my homeland with the same abilities who are not permitted to pursue their dreams simply because of finances.
+That never sat well with me.

 That question, that feeling, was the beginning of Afro Dream Project.
 I wanted to create something for the kids in Africa who are just as smart, just as driven, and just as full of dreams as anyone here.
 I wanted to help bridge the gap that divides dreams and reality for so many African students.
 Being in the United States, I often hear people talk about the “American Dream.”
 But I’ve realized that dreams don’t have to be defined by borders.
 Why should the dream of success, opportunity, and achievement be something only accessible to a few?
 Why shouldn’t a child in Côte d’Ivoire have the same chance to dream big?